How do I recycle?

 - Light bulbs, drinking glasses, other glassware

-- Food and wet waste, food contaminated paper plates and napkins
+- Food and wet waste, food contaminated paper plates and napkins, pizza boxes

 - Styrofoam containers, Styrofoam peanuts or packing